brimdata/zed/k8s/dev-on-eks.md

 eksctl utils write-kubeconfig --cluster zq-test aws sts get-caller-identity
 ```
-And passes on their user arn to the AKS admin, who adds it to the "MapUsers" lists with:
+And passes on their user arn to the AKS admin, who adds it to the "MapUsers" list with:
 ```
 kubectl edit -n kube-system configmap/aws-auth
 ```

 ### Environment variables for Makefile rules